Placental Abruption (Abruptio Placentae)

 Preventing Placental Abruption

-The best way to prevent placental abruption is to avoid any alcohol, drugs, and smoking.
+The best way to prevent placental abruption is to avoid alcohol, drugs, and smoking while pregnant.
 These three things are known to cause placental abruption.
-Early and continuous prenatal care can help detect the condition early on, and therefore treatment, monitoring and management of the condition can last until the pregnancy has reached full term.
-Experts say that exercise and a well balanced diet also help prevent this, and many other conditions women face while pregnant.
+Early and continuous prenatal care can help detect the condition early on, and therefore treatment, monitoring, and management of the condition can last until the pregnancy has reached full term.
+Experts say that exercise and a well balanced diet also help prevent placental abruption.

-If a woman is in a car accident, even minor, she should consult a doctor.
-If she is at risk for, or has already been diagnosed with conditions such as diabetes or high blood pressure, she should let her health care provider know during those initial prenatal visits.
-This condition can develop and worsen rapidly, so it’s important that if an expectant mother to seek immediate help to prevent life-threatening situations if she suspects placental abruption.
+If a woman is in even a minor car accident, she should consult a doctor.
+If she is at risk for conditions such as diabetes or high blood pressure, she should let her healthcare provider know during the initial prenatal visits.
+This condition can develop and worsen rapidly, so it’s important for an expectant mother to seek immediate help to prevent life-threatening situations if she suspects placental abruption.